How to Automate Your Workday with AI (Step-by-Step Guide)

 Step 1: Figure Out What’s Actually Worth Automating

 Before picking tools, spend five minutes answering one question: what do I do manually at least three times a week that I hate doing?
 That’s your automation list.
 Not everything is worth the setup time, and the biggest mistake people make is automating something they only do occasionally.
-The opportunity is real: McKinsey’s 2025 research found that a significant share of current work hours could potentially be automated with today’s technologies — but most people are still doing them manually, one task at a time.
+The opportunity is real: McKinsey Global Institute’s 2025 research on AI and work found that a significant share of current work hours could potentially be automated with today’s technologies — but most people are still doing them manually, one task at a time.

 Tasks that are almost always worth automating: